NASA-AMMOS/anms/README.md

 or if there is an environment variable overriding this.

 ## ANMS-UI is not visible at hostname

+Check the startup logs for any errors.
+If using podman, some port numbers may need to be remapped using the `.env` file to higher numbered ports, or the system configuration modified to adjust permissions (not recommended).

 If you go to your browser and hostname:9030 (replace hostname with the server's hostname) and you see the ANMS UI, but http://hostname does not render the same page, then NGinx is having an issue.
 You should look at the